-I am a Roman historian in the School of Historical and Philosophical Inquiry at the University of Queensland (Brisbane, Australia).
+I am a Roman historian in the Department of Ancient History, Macquarie University (Sydney, Australia).

 My current project, funded by the Australian Research Council, is a study of 'Popular Perceptions of Roman Emperors from Augustus to Theodosius I'.
 This project aims to examine how Roman emperors were perceived by the inhabitants of their empire, from soldiers, slaves and freedmen to senatorial aristocrats.
 It has two main aims: to explain the different ways in which the emperors' military, judicial, religious and moral authority was conceived, interpreted and transmitted in the Roman world; and to analyse the continuities and changes in these aspects between the first and fourth centuries A.D.